projecte-aina/Plume/README.md

 ### Training

-The following scripts will execute model training using DeepSpeed (ZeRO stage 2).
+The following script will execute model training using DeepSpeed (ZeRO stage 2).
 For training we used 40 NVIDIA H100-64GB GPUs with full float32 precision.
 Note that some variables must be defined in the script, namely: `HF_DATASETS_CACHE, HF_HOME, TOKENIZER_PATH, VOCAB_SIZE, DATASET_PATH`.
 This code will automatically tokenize the data given a HF dataset.

 ```bash
 bash ./training/parlam_distributed.sh